hotpeppersec/shifting_left/PITCHME.md

 Note:

+- You might recognize this image from the movie "Casino"
 - Your situation is not so unique that you qualify for an exception.
 - Drive out fragmented security process.
   - Security tends to vary by application/location/team.